Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Water is crucial to make sure that your plants grow well and bloom in the fall.
 In areas that are constantly moist, you don’t need to worry about watering.
 During dry spells you will need to provide your plants with supplemental watering.
 Signs that your toad lilies need water are the leaves developing brown spots and turning brown along the edges.
 In extreme cases, your plants will go dormant.
 Be sure to provide them with lots of extra watering until the rains return.

 One of the reasons that I love toad lilies is that they bloom in the fall.
 If you don’t deadhead them, allowing the flowers to develop seeds, the plants will reseed themselves in your garden.
-If you don’t mind, allow them to go to seed.
-If you mind having extra seedlings coming up in the spring, remove the flowers before the seeds develop.
+If you don’t mind extra seedlings in the spring, allow the flowers to go to seed.
+If you do mind having extra seedlings coming up in the spring, remove the flowers before the seeds develop.

 How to Divide Toad Lilies

 If you allow your toad lilies to go to seed each fall, eventually you will end up with a clump that you can divide.
 Dig up the clump of rhizomes in the spring while they are still dormant.
 Either gently pull them apart or cut them apart with a sharp knife.

 Dig holes 12 inches apart.
 They should be 3 – 4 inches deep, depending on the size of your rhizomes and twice as wide as the rhizomes.
 Spread the roots out at the bottom of each hole and refill the holes making sure that each rhizome is 1 – 2 inches below